 Is it a crime to make a juvenile space movie?

 There are definitely things to praise about this show, but first let’s deal with the charges on the arrest warrant: first-time director Ib Melchior works from his own script, a real low-wattage item that bogs down in small talk, boring procedurals, lame pseudo- science and logical non-sequiturs.
-The astronauts, standing in the middle of a Martian jungle, remark that they haven’t yet found any life on the planet, as if only a greeting by the Mars Chamber of Commerce and a brass band would satisfy them.
+The astronauts, standing in the middle of a Martian jungle, remark that they haven’t yet found any life on the planet, as if only a greeting by the Mars Chamber of Commerce would satisfy them.
 They take a Polaroid picture inside the ship, but nobody records anything outside.
 In other words, Melchoir is still writing for the Tom Corbett Space Cadet crowd.

-After landing on Mars Melchoir decides to introduce the notion that an unseen Martian intelligence may be watching the expedition, and directing various creatures to give them grief.
+After landing on Mars Melchoir decides to introduce the notion that an unseen Martian intelligence is watching the expedition, and directing various creatures to give them grief.
 How does he do this?
 Les Tremayne’s head scientist starts blabbing nonsense that he intuits this theoretical Martian intelligence, until everyone else just accept that it exists.
 Yet Iris has already said that she’s seen a smart-looking three-eyed Martian.
 Her male colleagues continue to treat her like a redheaded Silly Sally.
 We do see a cartoonish alien peeking over a rock.
 These super-Martians have telepathic powers, yet they skulk and hide like Injuns in a cowboy movie.

 Still, Nora Hayden remains the film’s most interesting player.
 She began as a showgirl in small parts, and is exactly the kind of knockout that a Howard Hughes would pick for his flesh parade feature Son of Sinbad.
-Perhaps Hayden’s best role is as a friendly waitress in Hubert Cornfield’s Plunder Road.
+Perhaps Hayden’s best role is as a friendly waitress in Hubert Cornfield’s interesting Plunder Road.
 Sid Pink wrote the script for her next epic, the Danish film The Greeneyed Elephant, starring opposite no less a leading man than Dirch Passer.
 (That’s an inside joke for those who know Sid Pink’s Reptilicus.)

-Since the other three seasoned actors deliver their weak dialogue with aplomb, I place major responsibility with the green director Melchior, who we know had some experience directing for television.
+Since Hayden’s seasoned costars deliver their weak dialogue with aplomb, I place major responsibility with the green director Melchior, who we know had some experience directing for television.
 He either hasn’t a clue where to put a camera or his overbearing producer prevented him from properly directing his own movie, as is hinted at in various memoirs.
 Even in this properly formatted new scan, the wide scenes in the spaceship are far too wide, as if Pink wanted all of his set to show in every shot — including the logos on the computer equipment loaned by the Burroughs Corporation.
 When Melchoir cuts in for close-ups, the mismatches are almost painful.
 Combine Melchoir’s static camera with his mostly static blocking and the dialogue scenes are strictly dullsville — something for ‘the juvenile market.’

 Another hint that the producer-director team of Pink and Melchoir was problematic comes forward with the fact that the cinematographer was the great artist Stanley Cortez.
 The legendary lighting cameraman had filmed for Orson Welles and Charles Laughton, and was noted for responding well to creative challenges and performing miracles with limited resources.
 Welles complained that he was slow, but I hardly think that problem would apply here on these tiny sets.
 One might think that an ace like Cortez could save everyone time and money by advising the newbie director and calling some of the shots.
 Sid Pink’s later record suggests that Cortez likely gave up trying to get his producer to listen, and opted to sit back and do what he was told.
 Pink would later award himself multiple unearned creative credits.
 In later interviews he aggressively minimized the contribution of his collaborators, especially Ib Melchoir, and exaggerated his own.